 As part of Midpen’s ecological approach to vegetation management, we are careful not to impact sensitive plants and wildlife.
 One way we do this is to avoid work during nesting bird season, which ends September 1.

-This strategic fuel break at Ranch San Antonio was planned in partnership with the Los Altos Hills Fire Department with work expected to run March through May 2023.
-Work is planned along the Chamise Trail from Rhus Ridge junction to Ravensberry junction and will generally follow close to the ridge line where fuel breaks are most effective to reduce heavy fuel loads of brush, small trees, and accumulated, dead vegetation.
+This strategic fire management work at Rancho San Antonio Open Space Preserve was planned in partnership with the Los Altos Hills Fire Department.
+The project is expected to run through 2025 along the Chamise Trail from the Rhus Ridge Trail junction to the Ravensberry Trail junction.
+The work area will generally follow close to the ridgeline, where fuel breaks are most effective, and will include reducing brush, small trees and any dead vegetation in an ecologically sensitive manner to protect native plants and wildlife in the area.

 Ongoing Work